ianwong123/kubernetes-cost-optimiser/README.md

 * Allowing configuration through a single YAML file for containing VM types, names, and provider details to decouple the system from cluster-specific assumptions
 * Add priority queuing for risk-based alert handling

+### Final Thoughts
-It's unlikely that I would be maintaining this as a long-term maintained project.
-There are other areas I would rather focus on exploring and improving next.
-However, i'll come back to this project from time to time in the near future to see what kind of changes I could make from the new experiences I look forward to.
+It's unlikely that I will maintain this as a long-term project, as there are other areas I want to explore next.
+However, I plan to revisit it occasionally to apply new techniques as I learn them.

+My next project will likely focus on developer experience, inspired by on one of the challenges found here.
+Specifically, spinning up some preview environment in the cluster to test code before making PRs, and destroy automatically when its done.

 _Hi job market, pls be kind_ (┳◡┳)

-### Ok but with that said (눈_눈)
+### With that said... (눈_눈)
-This is one of the first times I have designed and implemented a system from start to finish.
-It's not the best, there are certainly better ways to do this, and in a more realistic production setting, I expect tools and data to be more diverse and complex than this.
+This is one of the first times I have designed and implemented a system of this complexity from start to finish.
+It's not the best, there are certainly far better ways to build this, and in a more realistic production setting, I expect tools, data, and constraints to be more diverse and complex than this.

-But for the scope of this project, I'm genuinely really satisfied with the outcome ┐(´～｀)┌
+But for the scope of this project, I'm genuinely really proud and satisfied with the outcome ┐(´～｀)┌

-I've given my all using the cards at hand and learned a lot through this project.
-What more could I have asked for? _Probably some more feedback_

-The next project will likely focus on improving developer experience, inspired by on one of the challenges found here.
-Probably something that can spin up a test environment in the cluster to test code before creating some pull request or pushing changes, and destroy automatically when its done.

-Anyway, thuo shalt end here.
+I gave my all using the resources I had, and I shall end it here.

-I rest my case.
+**I rest my case.**

+~ Ian

-~ Ian (シ_ _)シ
+(シ_ _)シ

-_"It works on my machine"_-->

 > **Note**: This is an independent project, not affiliated with Google or any cloud provider.